jpazdera/IllusoryTempo/E3/preparation/README - Stimulus Creation.txt

 (../stimuli/tones/raw_tones.wav).

 2) Use Audacity to double-check the tuning of each tone.
-If the pitch of any tone is noiceably flat/sharp (this seems to be particularly prevalent in the 7th octave) or Audacity detects the pitch as being different from what was intended, you can use the Change Pitch function to correct the tuning.
+If the pitch of any tone is noticeably flat/sharp (this seems to be particularly prevalent in the 7th octave) or Audacity detects the pitch as being different from what was intended, you can use the Change Pitch function to correct the tuning.